Bearsec/copy-as-ffuf-command/README.md

 # Modification

 Modified burp_ffuf_copy.py

 Now access to modification from context menu is available in Repeater, Proxy HTTP History and Logger tabs.

-Also the Host header is added when copying it
+Also the Host header is added when the command is executed

 # Release info